 For long drives, the center front armrest is a good tool for drivers to relax.
 Although, I hate to say that there are only two power windows controls for the driver.
 Yes, only two.
 If you have kids like I do, I don’t need to explain further.

 POWER and FUEL EFFICIENCY

-The Volkswagen Polo, by far, is one of the most economical sedans I drove in my entire life.
-I managed to consumed a best fuel consumption of 16-kilometer in a liter on highway driving and 12-kilometer in a liter in city driving with heavy traffic.
-Thanks to its 1.6-liter Multi-Point Fuel Injection gasoline engine that delivers 100 ps at 5,250 rpm and 153 Nm at 3,750 rpm.
+By far, the Volkswagen Polo Notch is one of the most economical sedans I drove in my entire life.
+I managed to tally a whopping 16 kilometers per liter in highway driving and 12 kilometers per liter driving in the city with heavy traffic.
+This is thanks to a 1.6-liter multi-point fuel Injection, gasoline-powered engine, which could deliver 99 hp at 5,250 rpm and 153 Nm at 3,750 rpm.
 I’m sure not everyone would believe the fuel consumption I claimed, but I am of the opinion that it is easy to replicate the figure through first-hand experience.

-Mated to a 6-speed automatic transmission, the car’s speed is quite exceptional too.
-Driving along EDSA during rush hour traffic is not a problem at all, as the car brings comfort to passenger and maneuvering is indeed effortless.
+Mated to a six-speed automatic transmission, the car’s speed is quite exceptional, too.
+Driving along EDSA during rush hour is not a problem at all, as the car brings comfort to passenger and maneuvering is indeed effortless.

-It does not follow that when the Volkswagen Polo Notch is a car that are not loaded with all the bells-and-whistles that most sedan cars have.
-But it doesn’t mean that it can’t do its job.
-I’ve been driving this car for almost 1 week now and I hardly remember any disappointment during my drive.
-Price at 840,000, the Volkswagen Polo Notch is really a good bargain for someone who wants to upgrade their drive and experience the best of German technology.
+It does not follow that when the Volkswagen Polo Notch not being loaded with all the bells and whistles mean sit cannot do its job.
+After driving this car for almost a week, I hardly remember any disappointment during my drive.
+Priced at P840,000, the Volkswagen Polo Notch is really a good bargain for someone who wants to upgrade their drive and experience the best of German technology.